Merus N.V.: Merus Provides 2023 Outlook

 Merus plans to provide a clinical update for petosemtamab at a medical conference in the first half of 2023.
 The planned presentation will provide the opportunity to present a robust update across the program, including approximately 40 patients with HNSCC with meaningful clinical follow up, and an update on the gastro-esophageal cohort, to inform clinical development strategy.

-Merus further plans to provide a regulatory path and program update on petosemtamab in the second half of 2023.
+Merus further plans to provide a regulatory path and program update on petosemtamab in the first half of 2023.

 MCLA-129 (EGFR x c-MET Biclonics®): Solid Tumors